 Levels of Prevention

-Public health focuses on the prevention of disease rather than the diagnosis and treatment of diseases.
+Public health/health promotion focuses on the prevention of disease rather than the diagnosis and treatment of disease.
 Here are some resources to help us better understand this concept of prevention.

 Levels of prevention